 How many support person(s) are allowed to be with and visit the patient during and after labor?

 Two designated caregivers, 16 years or older are allowed for non-COVID patients.
 One designated support person for COVID positive patients or those awaiting results.

 Are visitors allowed after the baby is born?

 We are welcoming two designated caregivers for the entire stay.
 We ask caregivers to not come if they are sick.
 All caregivers will be required to check in at the front entrance with our security team.
 Valid identification will be required for all caregivers.
+Minor siblings are allowed to visit for limited visitation.
 No additional visitors are allowed at this time.

 What options are available for families to connect with their loved ones outside the hospital?

 Many of our patients have chosen to use their phones to FaceTime or video conference with those that cannot visit.
 If a patient does not have a source to video conference, then they may ask our team for a mobile device on the unit that can provide this connection.
 Any videoing during the delivery must be discussed with your OB prior to delivery.